Use this self-start deployment guide as assistance through the deployment and migration process with Dialpad.

 - Jabra Evolve2 65 UC

 - Jabra Evolve 40 UC

 With the Poly Bluetooth devices, you should have Poly Hub installed on your computer and have the USB adapter connected.

-Plantronics USB Blackwire Models (either mono or dual-ear) should also work but must be the UC model and not the MS version.
+Plantronics, USB Blackwire Models and Jabra wired USB models, (either mono or dual-ear) should also work but must be the UC model and not the MS/ML version.